-Intermountain Solar Technologies 10288 South Jordan Gateway #D South Jordan, UT 84095 800-671-0169 bar area to a harness inside the exterior refrigerator access door.
-The battery buss bar is located under the roadside front dinette seat.
+1. YELLOW (like the sun) positive and GREEN (like the earth) negative leads runs from battery breaker buss bar area to a harness inside the exterior refrigerator access door.
+The battery buss bar is located under the roadside front dinette seat on the 16 ft, 19 ft, and 23 ft. models, under the bed on a 22 ft., 25 ft. and 27 ft. front bed models, and under the sofa on the 25 ft. sleep six and 28 ft.
+Battery cables will run to this bar.
 Roof mounted panels require dropping the panel wires down through the refrigerator vent to the inside of the exterior refrigerator access door.
 Portable solar panels can be set outside close to the access door.
 The wires from the solar panel are connected to the positive and negative wires (yellow and green) of the pre-wire system.